 Start the day by having one for breakfast, but try to buy free-range if possible.
 "Yes, they're more expensive than the factory-farmed kind, but overall they're still a very economical source of protein and micronutrients," says Dr. Borysenko.

 10. Ginger Root

-"These little fish are low on the food chain and therefore low in pollutants like mercury that accumulate in larger fish," reveals Dr Joan.
-"Sardines are wild caught rather than farmed and are rich in vital omega-3 fatty acids."
+"These little fish are also low on the food chain and, therefore, low in pollutants such as mercury that accumulate in larger fish," says Dr. Borysenko.

 18. Extra-Virgin Olive Oil